open-toolchain/hybrid-kube-toolchain/README.md

 #### Find cluster master address/port

-- For an ICP or local Docker Desktop target, use the `kubectl` CLI:
+- For a plain Kubernetes target, use the `kubectl` CLI:
   Run command `kubectl cluster-info` will show these information.
 E.g.
   ```
   Kubernetes master is running at https://kubernetes.docker.internal:6443